Skip to content

 Standing around the table were all nine of the Advisory Board members, or at least, that’s who Mark assumed were there.
 Each one was wearing an identical suit, shirt and tie, and a rubber mask of Mark’s own face.
 Mark stood, stunned for a moment, then doubled over laughing.

-“We even have one for you, sir,” said the doppelganger on his left.
-The dark hands and voice made it clear that it was Eddie Cooper.
+“We even have one for you, sir,” said the doppelgänger on his left.
+The voice and dark hands made it clear that it was his best friend and Economics Advisor Dr. Eddie Cooper.

 “We put the masks on after we all got inside the room,” Eddie said.